open-AIMS/MixMustR/README.md

-See package documentation and [online vignettes](https://open-aims.github.io/MixMustR/articles/introduction.html) for full explanation of expected structure of input variables.
+See package documentation and [online vignettes](https://open-aims.github.io/MixMustR/articles/introduction.html) for full explanation of expected structure of input variables, as well as how to decide on the measurement error/confidence for data stream 2.

     library(MixMustR)
     options(mc.cores = parallel::detectCores())